Ingrid Craigie

-Ingrid Craigie (born 1953 or 1954) is an Irish actor.
+Ingrid Craigie (born 1953 or 1954) is an Irish theatre, television and film actress.

 Background

-Craigie was born in Cork, Ireland to Church of Ireland parents.
+Craigie was born in County Cork, Ireland to Church of Ireland parents.
 She grew up in Finglas, Dublin, where her family owned and ran Merville Dairy.
 Her father, George, served in the Irish Army.
 Craigie went to school at Alexandra College before studying English at Trinity College Dublin, graduating with a Bachelor of Arts in 1976.
 Her lecturers included Brendan Kennelly and David Norris.
 Craigie now lives in Portobello, Dublin.

 Career

-After university, Craigie joined the company of the Abbey Theatre where she stayed for five years.
-Her work there included several premieres of Brian Friel plays.
-Craigie starred as Grace in the 2006 Gate Theatre production of Faith Healer alongside Ralph Fiennes.
+After university, where she got involved in Trinity Players, Craigie joined the company of the Abbey Theatre where she was offered her first contract by Joe Dowling and where she remained for five years.
+Her work there included several premieres of Brian Friel plays and she has worked with the major Irish playwrights of the last 50 years, including Tom Murphy and Martin McDonagh.
+Craigie starred as Grace in the 2006 Gate Theatre production of Friel's Faith Healer alongside Ralph Fiennes.
 She has also starred in productions of The Beauty Queen of Leenane, Richard III, Measure for Measure, The Man Who Came to Dinner, Mrs. Warren's Profession and Sweet Bird of Youth.
 On Broadway, she has appeared in The Cripple of Inishmaan with Daniel Radcliffe, Wonderful Tennessee, Ariel by Marina Carr and alongside Brendan Gleeson in The Plough and the Stars.
 In 2022, Craigie toured Ireland and the United Kingdom as The Proprietor in the Frank McGuiness play Dinner with Groucho.
+Her filmography includes roles in The Dead in 1987, Da in 1988, Circle of Friends in 1995, Entebbe in 2018, and You Are Not My Mother in 2021.

+In 2010, with Annilese Miskimmon, she co-directed the Irish premiere of Grigory Frid's opera, The Diary of Anne Frank, with Opera Theatre Company.